robinbb/blog/src/hugo/content/blog/motivating-engagement.md

 ---
-title: "Motivation for Employee Engagement on Software Teams"
+title: "Why Care About Employee Engagement on Software Teams?"
 date: "2020-07-27"
 draft: false
 ---

 It is important for members of your software team to be engaged for 2 reasons:

-Because it is morally right, and because engagement so positively affects your team's effectiveness.
+1. Because engagement so positively affects your team's effectiveness, and;
+2. Because working to engage employees inspires the trust that is required to lead.

-This article introduces the motivation for employee engagement for new managers of software teams.
+This article introduces the motivation for employee engagement for new leaders of software teams.

 <!--more-->

 ### Team Performance

 In 2016, in an exploration of the prediction of team success, Gallup performed